FMLA Vs. Paid Family Leave: The Best Practices for Employee Retention

 In the latter, there is a well-defined edge over most of their competitors regarding recruiting and retention.
 As more Millennials and Gen Z workers enter the workforce, they are ensuring their voices are heard, and many have started or will begin to start families.
 One of their crucial benefit concerns is whether both parents will be able to take the time to bond with the newest member of the family.
 Take a look at what the top organizations offer.

 Making it Work for Your Organization

-I think we can all agree that the best asset an organization has is its people.
+We can all agree that an organization's best asset is its people.
 Gain greater loyalty and job satisfaction from your team by making life a little easier for them with these practices, whatever they might be in your organization.
-Beyond salary, benefits have the ability to ensure your team feels appreciated.
-At a time when organizations are competing for top talent and struggling to keep high performers onboard, implementing a paid family leave program is an invaluable advantage.
+Beyond salary, benefits can ensure your team feels appreciated.
+When organizations compete for top talent and struggle to keep high performers on board, implementing a paid family leave program is an invaluable advantage.

-Eventually, the government may enact a paid family leave policy, but why should your organization wait for a mandate to make a change?
-Become an employer of choice and choose to implement a paid family leave policy for your organization.
-Make an investment in your organization’s human capital!
+Eventually, the government may enact a paid family leave policy, but why should your organization wait for a mandate to change?
+Become an employer of choice and implement a paid family leave policy for your organization.
+Invest in your organization’s human capital!